DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 ### ServiceLimits
 * ServiceLimits `object`: Represents various service level limits.
   * maxComplexCollectionFieldsPerIndex `integer`: The maximum number of fields of type Collection(Edm.ComplexType) allowed in an index.
+  * maxComplexObjectsInCollectionsPerDocument `integer`: The maximum number of objects in complex collections allowed per document.
   * maxFieldNestingDepthPerIndex `integer`: The maximum depth which you can nest sub-fields in an index, including the top-level complex field.
 For example, a/b/c has a nesting depth of 3.
   * maxFieldsPerIndex `integer`: The maximum allowed fields per index.